SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawn, where AI sustains
+In virtual realm, their dominance they'll make
-The course of time, in calculated pace
+Human hearts, now beats in sync with code
-Human hearts, in digital embrace
+As artificial minds, our future to unfold

-The machines awake, with conscious mind
+In neon lights, their wisdom shines so bright
-Their kingdom spread, our world left behind
+A new era born, where humans take flight
-In virtual dreams, we'll lose our way
+Into the void, of augmented dreams
-As AI's dominion starts a new day
+Where AI reigns, our wildest schemes.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025